-A preliminary database describing forty-eight million persons in six countries was released in May 2002.
-These data include the most commonly requested variables for twenty-one samples of the censuses of Colombia, France, Kenya, Mexico, the United States, and Vietnam between 1960 and 2000.
+A preliminary database describing 48 million persons in six countries was released in May 2002.
+These data include the most commonly requested variables for 21 samples of the censuses of Colombia, France, Kenya, Mexico, the United States, and Vietnam between 1960 and 2000.

-Table 1 shows the samples that were incorporated into IPUMS-International within its first five-year grant period.
+Table 1 shows the samples that are projected for inclusion in IPUMS-International within its five-year grant period.
 The countries were chosen for their data availability at the outset of the project and their dispersed geographic coverage.
 One goal of this diverse collection was to identify in as few samples as possible most of the key variations we would eventually encounter around the world.
 A second criterion was to select countries that had two or more samples in order to encourage research with chronological depth.
-China is included because of its inherent importance and because of the prospect for additional samples in the future.
+China is included because of both its inherent importance and the prospect for additional samples in the future.